ShaneBonkowski/shane-bonkowski-dot-com/app/art/README.md

 - Make sure you have a .png file for the original artwork called e.g. `{art-name}.png`.
 - For the actual artwork, size does not matter.
 Only the cover image "thumbnail" needs to be a particular size.
 See below for details.
 - Store this in `/public/pngs`.
 - Use [image_convert.py](https://github.com/ShaneBonkowski/file-utilities/blob/main/src/file_utilities/tools/image_convert.py) to convert the image to a .webp image.
 Store this image in `/public/webps`.
+For art, it is advised to convert with the `--lossless` flag, so that no detail is lost.

 ### 2. Create the art `page`.